 The details of the development of materials and marketing will be reviewed and approved by the EC-FSC Committee;

 After discussion, Director Ryan moved, seconded by Director Ritz, to refer this motion to the Emergency Communications Fields Services Committee.
-The Motion CARRIED, 13-2.
+The Motion CARRIED, 13 Aye, 2 No.

 The Board was on break from 10:18 AM to 10:40 AM with all members previously noted present.